-Do walk through the different alley’s and narrow streets of Chora Andros.
+Do walk through the different alleys and narrow streets of Chora Andros.

 You will have lots and lots of photo opportunities.

-Andros island belongs to Cyclades island complex and this can be seen everywhere around.
+Andros island belongs to Cyclades island complex, and this can be seen everywhere around.

-One of the best views towards Chora is from… outside of it.
-You need is to walk all the way through to end up in an alley with a stone bridge ahead.
-Be careful when you cross that bridge as it is more an arch than a bridge.
+You need to walk all the way through to end up in an alley with a stone bridge ahead.
+There is a castle on the small island.
+That is the Venetian Castle.

 From there, you will be able to take one of the most popular photos that relate to Andros.
-There you are… The secret is out!
+There you are.
+The secret is out!

 Archaeological Museum of Paleopolis, Andros, Greece

-Outside of Chora is Paleopolis village.
-A rather small village with few things to see, except the museum and really nice small coffee house with shade.
+That is a rather small village with few things to see, except the museum and charming small coffee house with shade.

 Our Andros island hiking experience

-That started from Paleopolis and goes through pastures and golden fields, ending up to the sea and then goes up again from a different route.
+That started from Paleopolis and went through pastures and golden fields, ending up to the sea and then goes up again from a different route.

 Just make sure you take some water with you.
 There are no springs along the route.

-If you care for a guided tour then these options are helpful:
+If you care for a guided tour, then these options are helpful:

 - Andros Walking Tour in Magical Lush Valley

-- Andros Walking Tour to Lamira Village
+- Walking Tour to Lamira Village

 - Guided Walking Tour of Andros Town